mrwillbarnz/100-days-of-code/log.md

 ### Day 15: February 24th, 2020

-**Today's Progress** Today I continued from a weekend break on PFAB, Chapter 9, I also finished SQL Server on Linux Quick-start course on Linux Academy, I also started 'Managing and Troubleshooting Encrypted Volumes on Linux' course on LinuxAcademy.
+**Today's Progress:** Today I continued from a weekend break on PFAB, Chapter 9, I also finished SQL Server on Linux Quick-start course on Linux Academy, I also started 'Managing and Troubleshooting Encrypted Volumes on Linux' course on LinuxAcademy.

 **Thoughts:** Today I returned the the challenge after a weekend break, which was good for me as I wanted to continue making the same consistent level of progress.